open-sauced/intro/docs/i18n-guidelines.md

 ### 7. Adding Translation in the Community Translations Page

+Now, you can add your forked repository to our [Community Translations](community-translations.md) page so the translations can reach a larger audience.
+Follow the instructions in the file to add the repository.

 ### Best Practices for Translations

 - Maintain consistency in terminology and style throughout the translated documentation.